History and Mission of the Maine Conservation Corps

 The Maine Conservation Corps was established by Maine's governor and legislature in 1983 and since then has recruited and placed hundreds of members who have accomplished countless natural resource projects all over Maine.

-For over 18 years the MCC has supported the goals of AmeriCorps with our members Getting Things Done, Strengthening Communities, Encouraging Responsibility, and Expanding Opportunities by accomplishing the following:
+Since 1993 the MCC has supported the goals of AmeriCorps with our members Getting Things Done, Strengthening Communities, Encouraging Responsibility, and Expanding Opportunities by accomplishing the following:

 - Working on community conservation and environmental service projects.

 - Building relationships and serving with community partners.

 - Developing the values of citizenship, civic engagement, and personal responsibility.